hharcolezi/LOLOHA/README.md

 - The [2_LOLOHA_PWGTP_Delaware.ipynb](https://github.com/hharcolezi/LOLOHA/blob/main/2_LOLOHA_PWGTP_Delaware.ipynb) Jupyter notebook has the experimental evaluation with the DB_DE (PWGTP_Delaware) dataset.

 ## Environment
-I mainly used Python 3 with numpy, pandas, and numba libaries.
-The versions I use are listed below:
+Our codes were developed using Python 3 with numpy, pandas, and numba libaries.
+The versions are listed below:

 - Python 3.8.8
 - Numpy 1.23.1